yesmesalman/fetch-data-from-google-spreadsheet-using-js/README.md

 Go to crendentials tab and click on create crendentials button and select API key button and copy your API Key.

-Go to library tab and search for Google Sheets API and click on enable button then click on create crendentials button then select Google
+Go to library tab and search for Google Sheets API and click on enable Go back to https://console.developers.google.com/ and go to credentials tab and click on create crendentials button then select Google
-Sheets API from first drop down (Which API are you using?).
+Sheets API from first drop down (Which API are you using).

 Select Web browser (Javascript) fron second drop down (Where will you be calling the API from?).